spacebarchat/docs/docs/index.md

 Our goal is to achieve complete feature parity with Discord.com, as well as implement additional security, privacy, and other useful features serverside.
-In addition to our server software, we aim to create Fosscord-aware clients that can be used to connect to multiple Fosscord-compatible instances - including Discord.com - with rich theming and plugin support.
+In addition to our server software, we aim to create Fosscord-aware clients that can be used to connect to multiple Fosscord-compatible instances with rich theming and plugin support.